marijnh/Postmodern/README.md

 This defines our table in the database. execute works like query, but does not expect any results back.

 In cases involving more than one table, you should use the deftable macro.
-See [Dao_notes](doc/dao-notes.html).
+See [Introduction to Multi-table dao class objects](doc/postmodern.html) in the postmodern.org or postmodern.html manual.

+Let us stay with the approach of using a dao class and add a few countries:

+    (insert-dao (make-instance 'country :name "The Netherlands"
+                                        :inhabitants 16800000
+                                        :sovereign "Willem-Alexander"))
+    (insert-dao (make-instance 'country :name "Croatia"
+                                        :inhabitants 4400000))

 Then, to update Croatia's population, we could do this: